xp44mm/Notebook/Compilers/Expression Simplification and Differentiation.md

 Listing 12-7 shows the definition of the abstract syntax representation of expressions using a single `Expr` type.
 Expressions contain numbers, variables, negation, sums, differences, products, fractions, exponents, basic trigonometric functions ($\sin x$, $\cos x$), and $e^x$.

-Let’s look at this abstract syntax design more closely.
+Let's look at this abstract syntax design more closely.
 In Chapter 9, you saw that choosing an abstract syntax often involves design choices, and that these choices often relate to the roles the abstract syntax representation should serve.
 In this case, you use the abstract syntax to compute symbolic derivatives and simplifications (using techniques similar to those seen earlier in this chapter) and also to graphically visualize the resulting expressions in a way that is pleasant for the human user.
-For this reason, you don’t use an entirely minimalistic abstract syntax (for example, by replacing quotients with an inverse node), because it’s helpful to maintain some additional structure in the input.
+For this reason, you don't use an entirely minimalistic abstract syntax (for example, by replacing quotients with an inverse node), because it's helpful to maintain some additional structure in the input.

 Here, you represent sums and differences not as binary terms (as you do for products and quotients) but instead as a list of expression terms.
 The `Sub` term also carries the *minuend*, the term that is to be reduced, separately.
 As a result, you have to apply different strategies when simplifying them.